-The desire to share observations, coupled with the capacity to do so on millions of free to the edge platforms yields a subset of individuals that have leaped from that edge to ask and answer one question.
+The desire to share observations, coupled with the capacity to do so on millions of free-to-edge platforms, yields a subset of individuals who have leaped from that edge to ask and answer one question.
 What do I want and need to know?
 As any economist will tell you, descriptions of the differences and links between want and need fill volumes of hard textbooks and soft, entertaining paperbacks.
-It is the “what to know problem” that remains at the core of the debate in a world where there is nothing you can’t add.
+The “what to know problem” remains at the core of the debate in a world where there is nothing you can’t add.

 The business of discovering how people, communities, even whole nations choose what they want and need to know begins with a helpful relationship with the world no matter what the experience.
-The ability to establish other relationships based on force is another, and that is where the red tail plane exists.
+The ability to establish other relationships based on force is another where the red tail plane exists.
 What do these planes want from me?
 Why are they constantly in my line of sight?
-I eventually solved my planes with red tails problem like odors make you nose blind.
-I don’t see red tail planes anymore and that is when it hit me like a slap in the face.
+I eventually solved my planes with red tails problems like odors make your nose blind.
+I don’t see red tail planes anymore, and that is when it hit me like a slap in the face.

-I got a hold of Chris Anderson, author of The Long Tail to hear about his experience since his work at Wired and his book.
-Jumping from “red tail” to “long tail” is a switch to allow yourself the use of the power law to focus on modern life.
-Anderson’s real-time number driven vision of the world became future driven by playing robotics with his kids and online.
-This is where the red tail and the long tail gets interesting.
-He talked about meeting young engineer online and ended up building a drone factory in Tijuana.
+I got a hold of Chris Anderson, author of The Long Tail, to hear about his experience since his work at Wired and his book.
+Jumping from “red tail” to “long tail” is a switch to allow yourself to use the power-law to focus on modern life.
+Anderson’s real-time number-driven vision of the world became future-driven by playing robotics with his kids and online.
+This is where the red tail and the long tail get interesting.
+He talked about meeting youthful engineers online and ended up building a drone factory in Tijuana.
 (Details).

 When a sense of injustice threatens well-being, people flee, often in high numbers.
 Chris’s experience straightened me out.
-He sees the importance of a north-south vision of the American continents and in his way foretold of the futility of Xenophobia slapped in our face like a wall.
-Then I saw it, the long tail of a 4,000 km march that began in San Pedro Sula in northern Honduras and ended along the Mexico border.
+He sees the importance of a north-south vision of the American continents and, in his way, foretold the futility of Xenophobia slapped in our face like a wall.
+Then I saw it, the long tail of a 4,000 km march beginning in San Pedro Sula in northern Honduras and ending along the Mexico border.